Wickenburg to Prescott

 The Chamber of Commerce has developed a self-guided brochure pairing historic town buildings with a map of their locations.
 The tour provides a fascinating glimpse into the history of one of Arizona’s oldest communities and includes ten buildings on the National Register of Historic Places.
 Pick up the brochure at the Santa Fe Railroad Depot.

-Yarnell marks the the transition from the desert to the central mountains of Arizona.
-This small town at the top of Yarnell Hill offers opportunities for shopping in several unique stores and several restaurants.
-The Shrine of St. Joseph in the Mountains is one of Yarnell’s special attractions.
+Yarnell marks the transition from the desert to the central mountains of Arizona.
+At the top of Yarnell Hill, this small town offers opportunities for shopping in several unique stores and several restaurants.
+The Shrine of St. Joseph in the Mountains is one of Yarnell’s unique attractions.

 View photo galleries of special attractions along Historic Highway 89 between Wickenburg and Prescott…

 Towns, Cities and Reservations

 View these articles to find out more about…